Road Positioning Chart

 These charts are intended primarily for the mechanic to quantify and record the various aspects of a cyclist positioning adjustments.
 It can also be useful for a cyclist to track and record changes to his/her position.
 For example, if saddle height is raised, the new height and date of change can be noted.
 This will allow the cyclist to track changes in performance.
 Additionally, if the bicycle is lost or somehow destroyed, this chart will help in quickly setting up the new bike to closely match the original positioning.

-There are two searate charts using Adobe® PDF files.
+There are two separate charts available as PDF files.
 The charts contain auto-fields and data may be typed directly to the chart once it is downloaded.
-See Adobe® if you do not have the Adobe Reader program.

-Road Positioning Chart for the common road type bike:
+Road Positioning Chart for common road type bike.

-Time Trial Position Chart, for the Time Trial bikes.
+Time Trial Position Chart, for Time Trial bikes.

 Begin with the bicycle on level ground.
 If possible mount bike on trainer and level bike by checking that both wheel axles are the same distance from the ground.